hectorcorrea/solr-for-newbies/tutorial.md

 Despite its name, file `solrconfig.xml` controls the configuration *for our core*, not for the entire Solr installation.
 Each core has its own `solrconfig.xml` file.

 There is a separate file for Solr-wide configuration settings.
 In our Solr installation it will be under `~/solr-7.1.0/server/solr/solr.xml`.
 This file is out of the scope of this tutorial.
 ## Spellchecker

-TODO flesh out this section
+TODO: flesh out this section
 ## Solr Replication

 Replication is a technique in which you "create multiple identical copies of your index and load balance traffic across each of the copies" [Solr in Action, p.
 375](https://www.worldcat.org/title/solr-in-action/oclc/879605085).